Go Bitwise Flags and Bitmasks: Configuration Pattern Guide

 Asaduzzaman Pavel

-Asaduzzaman Pavel is a Software Engineer who actually enjoys the friction of a well-architected system.
-He has over 15 years of experience building high-performance backends and infrastructure that can actually handle the real-world chaos of scale.
+Software Engineer who actually enjoys the friction of well-architected systems.
+15+ years building high-performance backends and infrastructure that handles real-world chaos at scale.